aridjayarecipes/cutesrecipes.web.app/content/post/2313-steps-to-make-speedy-pumpkin-cookies.md

 1. Add choco chips.
 Stir well.
 Baked 170°C 15 minute😊

 The two most beautiful words in the baking language.
 Well, besides apple pie and chocolate.
-If you've just been adding chocolate chips, you haven't seen ANYTHING yet.
+If you&#39;ve just been adding chocolate chips, you haven&#39;t seen ANYTHING yet.
 Soft, bakery style pumpkin cookies with a tangy and sweet white frosting that tastes like cream I have been looking for the perfect vegan pumpkin cookie recipe for YEARS, long before I started this.
 Drool-worthy photos of my favorite pumpkin cookies.

 So that is going to wrap this up for this exceptional food pumpkin cookies recipe.
 Thanks so much for reading.
 I'm confident that you will make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!